 Treatment and prognosis

 Treatment of RA is aimed at improving the symptoms and slowing disease progression.
 Therapy is with a combination of corticosteroids, NSAIDs, DMARDs (Disease Modifying Anti-Rheumatic Drugs) and TNF antagonists.
+The anti-TNF treatments and variants of, which supress the immune system, are known collectively as biological therapies.

 The disease carries a significant burden of disability.
 There is also a reduction in life expectancy, with excess mortality usually related to its non-articular manifestations 5,6.